 Step 8: You can check whether fastboot is functional or not by typing the following command in the command window and press enter:

-Some random number along with ‘List of devices attached’ message will prove that fastboot is functional.
+Some random numbers along with the ‘List of devices attached’ message will prove that fastboot is functional.

 Step 9: Let’s install the TWRP custom recovery now.
 For that type the following command and press enter key: